-This grain free seed granola recipe is slightly sweet, salty, and super crunchy.
-Made without oats and totally nut free, it’s perfect for those following a paleo or vegan diet or who can’t eat nuts!
+This nut free granola recipe is slightly sweet, salty, and super crunchy.
+Made without oats and full of seeds, it's perfect for those following a paleo or vegan diet or who can't eat nuts!

 Nuts & Migraine

 Many people are surprised to find out that nuts are on the list of common migraine triggers.
 This is due to tyramine content.
 A lot of migraine elimination diets like Heal Your Headache will have avoid nuts for a certain amount of time until your attack days are under control.
 After that, you can reintroduce them as you're ready.
 The interesting part to this is that even seeds are higher in tyramine, yet they're still allowed on many migraine diets.
 This could be because they possibly have a lower content of tyramine, or don't seem to be as triggering as nuts.

 I found this to be true for myself.
 While I tolerate seeds incredibly well, most nuts tend to trigger vestibular migraine symptoms for me.
 Walnuts, pecans, and almond milk seem to be particularly bad.
 This was shocking to me because before I began a migraine elimination diet, I ate nuts all the time.
 They're such a healthy staple and I enjoyed making breakfasts with almond milk.
 It wasn't until I cut them out completely that I noticed they were contributing to my dizziness symptoms.

 There are some migraine elimination diets that completely eliminate nuts and seeds, like the Charleston diet.
 If you find you're particularly sensitive to tyramine, this could be a good diet to check out.
 Another option to try is to cut back on seeds only if you are not making any progress within 3-4 months of following Heal Your Headache.